 SRA has two papers on fault injection of transient hardware faults at SAFECOMP'22: Christian Dietrich presents SailFAIL, where we explain how to derive fault-injection platforms form formal CPU models.
 Tim-Marek Thomas presents ACTOR, an method how to use dynamic timeout detectors to speed up large fault-injection campaigns.

 Tobias Landsberg presents our paper TASTING: Reuse Test-case Execution by Global AST Hashing at the 17th International Conference on Sofware Technologies (ICSOFT '22) in Lisbon.
 In the paper we describe TASTING, an approach for efficiently selecting and reusing regression-test executions across program changes, branches, and variants in continuous integration settings.
-TASTING can dramatically speed-up test suite executions by recursively composing hashes of all relevant syntatic elements into a semantic fingerprint of the test and its execution environment, so identical test executions can easily be detected and skipped.
+TASTING can dramatically speed-up test suite executions by recursively composing hashes of all relevant syntactic elements into a semantic fingerprint of the test and its execution environment, so identical test executions can easily be detected and skipped.
 This is an important building block for variant-aware testing in the CADOS project.

 Tobias got the Best Student Paper award for this work!